NSHipster/articles/2019-02-18-swift-api-pollution.md

 could in any way be confused for `dump(_:name:indent:maxDepth:maxItems:)`?

-Which leads us to our final example, which is perhaps the most confusing at all...
+Which leads us to our final example, which is perhaps the most confusing of all...

 ### String Interpolation Pollution